Doublestops and Chords On The Cello

 This is very strange because if the doublestops were divided among two players, both would be using vibrato and everything would sound great.
 We might therefore think that it is the synchronicity of the vibrato on the two notes when played by one hand that causes the problem.
 But if that were true, then violinists would have the same problem with vibrato on doublestops (which they don’t) !
 To add to our confusion, on the last chord of the above Elgar example, we can vibrate to our heart’s delight on the F# of the last chord without any “muddying of the waters”, thanks to the fact that the other note of the doublestop is an open string.
 How sad then, that on a normal doublestop, it is not possible to vibrate only on one of the two notes!

 In some ways, the need for less vibrato on doublestops is fortunate.
 Most double-stops create additional tension for the left hand and we know that forcing vibrato onto a tense hand usually gives the opposite effect to the musical warmth that our vibrato is supposed to create !!
-For strained hand positions, often the best effect can be achieved by vibrat(o)ing only at the end of each double-stop (or chord), by which time we are only playing with the bow on one string (usually the higher string).
-The lower note continues resonating on its own (or in the listener’s imagination) and we only vibrate on one note of the doublestop (usually the top note) which, with the release of the other finger, is now totally relaxed.
+One way we can add vibrato without muddying the doublestop, especially for strained hand positions, is to shorten one of the notes (usually the bottom note) and then add vibrato to the note that is being played alone.
+In other words, we vibrate only at the end of each double-stop (or chord), by which time we are only playing with the bow on one string (usually the higher string).
+So in fact we only vibrate on one note of the doublestop (usually the top note) which, with the release of the other finger, is now totally relaxed.

 ORCHESTRAL (AND ENSEMBLE) DOUBLESTOPS: AN ERROR OF ORCHESTRATION

 A good example of the use of divisi for orchestral doublestops can be found at the beginning of the final movement of Beethoven’s Sixth Symphony.
 In a totally transparent texture, where every tiny bit of out-of-tune playing can be heard immediately, Beethoven writes a series of low sustained doublestopped fifths (F and C) for the cellos.
 Fifths are the hardest doublestop to play in-tune and the lower register is the hardest one in which to hear and tune our doublestops.
 This is absolutely nothing to be gained for a cello section by trying to play these as doublestops.
 In fact, this passage is almost an IQ test for a section principal (or conductor).
-Anybody who suggests that “because Beethoven didn’t write divisi we must play them as doublestops” should change jobs!
+Anybody who suggests that “because Beethoven didn’t write divisi we must play them as doublestops” should change jobs.
+Even better, they should take two new jobs and try and do them at the same time !

 THE GOOD SIDE OF DOUBLE STOPS